 fritto: fried, as in pollo fritto, or fried chicken.
 (The verb ‘to fry’ is friggere.)
 A plate of mixed fried food, either fish, meats and/or vegetables, is a very popular dish in Italy.
 As the Italians say, fritte son bone anche le scarpe: even shoes taste good when they’re fried…

-Gnocchi: pronounced ‘nyaw-kee’, this is the Italian word for dumpling.
+gnocchi: pronounced ‘nyaw-kee’, this is the Italian word for dumpling.
 The most common type of gnocchi is made from potato, but gnocchi may also be made from flour, semolina, ricotta and spinach.
 A special kind of gnocchi made from bread is called canederli, also known in German as Knoedel, a speciality of the Alto Adige.
-Gnocchi alla romana are made with semolina boiled with milk, cut into disks and baked.
+Gnocchi alla romana are made with semolina boiled with milk, cut into disks and baked, and ravioli nudi, or “naked ravioli” made with spinach and ricotta, notwithstanding the name, can also be considered a kind of gnocchi.

 alla griglia: the most common way to say ‘grilled’ or ‘barbecued’,.
 In Italy, as elsewhere, it’s very popular way to prepare meat, fish, vegetables in the warm weather months.
 A synonym is alla brace (q.v.)
-A dish of grilled food is known as a grigliata.
+A dish of grilled food, often of different types, is known as a grigliata.

-insaporire: To saute meat, vegetable or other food in a soffrito (q.v.) to allow it to absorb its aromatic flavors.
+insaporire: To sauté meat, vegetable or other food in a soffrito (q.v.) to allow it to absorb its aromatic flavors.
+An extremely common technique in Italian cookery.

 mantecare: To beat, whip or simply stir vigorously to achieve a smooth, creamy consistency.
 It is the finishing step in making a risotto, whereby you add grated cheese (usually parmesan), and/or butter or oil to the cooked rice, usually off heat, and stir vigorously to incorporate the ingredients and produce a creamy texture.
 The technique is sometimes used in other dishes such as baccalà mantecato.
 The corresponding noun is mantecatura.